vvaezian/Data-Science-Fundamentals/TimeSeries.md

 - **Strong Stationarity**: Entire distribution of data is time-invariant
 - **Weak Stationarity** (easier to measure): Mean, Variance and AutoCorrelation are time-invariant (AutoCorrelation function `autocorr(X_t, X_{t+\tau})` only depends on `\tau`.
 - White noise has constant Mean and Variance and close-to-zero AutoCorrelation in all lags, so it's ordinarily a stationary process.
-- In Random Walks the variance grows with time (smaller periods have less variance), so a Random Walk is not a stationary process.
+- In Random Walks the variance in wider intervals in bigger than the variance in smaller intervals, so a Random Walk is not a stationary process.
 - Seasonal series are not stationary because the mean depends on the time of year.
 - If a process is not stationary, its parameters change over time, so it is hard to model.
 - Many non-stationary series can be made stationary by transforming them.
   - If we take the first differences of a Random walk series (i.e. difference of each point with the point before), the result becomes white noise which is stationary.
   - If the data has seasonal property, we should take the seasonal difference: e.g. `ts.diff(4)`
   - If the data is growing exponentially over time, we should take the log.
+- In the below images only the top-left series is stationary.
+In the top-right image the mean is increasing with time, in the bottom-left image the variance is increasing with time, and the bottom-right image is similar to a random-walk and the variance in wider intervals in bigger than the variance in smaller intervals.
 ![alt text](/Media/stationary.png)